guessty/firestudio/packages/core/README.md

-# @firestudio/ui
+# @firestudio/core
-A set of React components to be used with firestudio.
+The core module for developing apps with NextJS and Firebase

 ## Install
 ```
-npm i --save @firestudio/ui
+npm i --save @firestudio/core
 ```